SolarNetwork/solarnetwork-node/README.md

 # SolarNode - the distributed SolarNetwork platform

-SolarNode is the platform for the distributed component of [SolarNetwork][sn-io].
+SolarNode is the platform for the distributed component of [SolarNetwork][sn].
 It is mainly responsible for:

  * collecting data from devices and posting it to SolarNetwork